08:30 to 17:00 AWST Mon-Fri

 The role encompasses numerous tasks and responsibilities, including:

-Next comes strong communication skills.
-In addition to delivering important information directly to your patients, you will have to communicate regularly with their family members and other health professionals.
+• Strong communication skills: In addition to delivering important information directly to your patients, you will have to communicate regularly with their family members and other health professionals, and the ability to do so effectively is critical to this role.

 How to become a Physiotherapy Assistant